tukpedro/cloud-msg-app/README.md

 ## About <a name = "about"></a>

-Cloud-Msg-App is a scalable messaging platform designed to operate seamlessly on Kubernetes, integrating SNS, SQS, and DynamoDB for efficient communication.
+Cloud-Msg-App is a scalable messaging platform designed to integrate SNS, SQS, and DynamoDB for efficient communication.
 This project aims to provide a practical learning experience for AWS cloud resources, consciously disregarding security best practices for the purpose of testing and exploring the AWS cloud environment without constraints.

 ## 🏁 Getting Started <a name = "getting_started"></a>